braziljs/braziljs-logo-2018/README.md

 This is the new BrazilJS brand, announced in June 2018.
 Use this tool to customize it, to play with it, hack it, and to submit new themes.

+Check the [live tool](https://braziljs.github.io/braziljs-logo-2018/) to see all the themes:

 ### Creating a new theme

 Clone this project and serve it in your own _HTTP Server_, like an Apache or npm's `http-server`.